StackExchange/dnscontrol/docs/_providers/ovh.md

 OVH doesn't allow resetting the zone to the OVH DNS through the API.
 If for any reasons OVH NS entries were removed the only way to add them back is by using the OVH Control Panel (in the DNS Servers tab, click on the "Reset the DNS servers" button.

+## Limitations

+* OVH doesn't support multiple TXT target for a given record name, but it supports arbitrary long target.